teamrocketo/Kayak/README.md

 ## Installation instructions

-Plug-in 4 game XBOX controllers and execute the 'Kayak.exe'.
+Plug-in 4 game XBOX controllers and execute 'Kayak.exe' and choose the graphics configuration that best suits you.

 ## Controls